-However, the electronic circuitry within the chassis is earthed to chassis independently of the electrical safety earth by means of a wire link or a 220 ohm resistor - dependent upon the unit - adjacent to the mixer facility socket.
+However, the electronic circuitry within the chassis is earthed to chassis independently of the electrical safety earth by means of a wire link adjacent to the mixer facility socket.
 This provides earthing to prevent self-oscillation whilst avoiding any tendency to cause earth loop problems.
 (See also the preceding sections covering the 'Mains power input' and 'DC power input' requirements).
 In designing the MACRO system, we have borne in mind that the applications for the equipment will generally be in large scale installations where there may be many conflicting requirements.
-Therefore MACRO amplifier chassis are always earthed via the power input connections.
+Therefore MACRO amplifier chassis are always earthed via the power input connections or the rear panel safety Earth stud identified by the symbol -